mongodb/specifications/source/retryable-writes/retryable-writes.rst

 Why expose users to server-side errors for unsupported operations?
 ------------------------------------------------------------------

+.. todo:: Determine how this should change.
+Do we end up using whitelists for supported operations (based on wire protocol verison) and avoid injecting transaction IDs on all write ops, or rely on the server to raise an error if unsupported ops would be retried?
+In both cases, it's possible for users to be unaware that some operations are not supported until some error in prod.
+   Given the MongoClient-wide scope of retryWrites, we likely don't want to prohibit unsupported operations outright (either in the client API or by having the server raise an exception on the first attempt).

 Several approaches that would shelter users from such errors were discussed.
 Drivers could maintain a whitelist so that transaction IDs would only be added to operations known to be supported by the server.
 Alternatively, the server